Executive Wellness Coach

 John M. O’Brien, Ph.D.

-I am a Ph.D.-level trained Counseling Psychologist who has been enhancing stress management skills in individuals since 1996.
+I am a Ph.D.-level trained Counseling Psychologist who has spent the last 30 years working with individuals and organizations that want to create low stress workplaces that ignite employee engagement, increase productivity, and strengthen profitability.
 However, my interest in the application of psychological principles to everyday life and to business began many years prior to that.

 When I was 15, my father had a serious heart attack at the age of 49.
 He was a highly successful executive sales manager in a high intensity work environment.
 While he had effectively managed the stress of this job for many years, he then encountered the death of his father and the rapid deterioration of his mother into dementia within a six-week period.
 Overnight, his health became very fragile.
 He never worked again and died at age 63.
 I saw these events unfold in front of me and chose a career that would help other executives ideally avoid this path.

 My exploration of psychology started in high school, and I pursued this as a major at Boston College.
 However, I had little interest in business when I was in my undergraduate training.
 I could not see a practical application for these skills in my own future profession.
 Why should I learn about business?
 This was true as I continued my psychology training at Tufts University and then Michigan State University.
 I was more focused on developing stress management and distress tolerance in my clients.